A New Medical Practice on U Street Is Reimagining Women's Health | Washingtonian (DC)

 The annual membership for Liv clients is $199, and it accepts most insurance.
 Perks include being able to text with your care coordinator (who can help you manage referrals and and book appointments), schedule a same-day appointment, and take advantage of Liv’s flexible hours for early-morning or late-evening appointments.
 The group also sees patients via telemedicine, and has its own on-site sonography and lab services.
 All members also get free same-day prescription delivery via the group Capsule, as well as access to the Pacify app, which provides 24/7 access to maternal and pediatric professionals for things like lactation consults.

-Another perk: The space is beautiful.
+Another perk: The Alda Ly Architecture-designed space is beautiful.
 In a far cry from the typical stuffy, no-windows waiting room, Liv’s lobby opens to the street with floor-to-ceiling windows.
 Mid-century furniture in peaceful tones is stationed across the light wood floors, with one seating area designated for patients to sit quietly and another for folks who want to chat.
 Succulents abound, and there are plenty of tables and outlets for members to pull out laptops and do work between appointments, or if they just happen to be in the area.

 There’s no check-in desk, either.
 Instead, guests sign in online in advance—all they have to do is walk up to a stand and give their name.
 While they wait, there’s a women-focused library of books by authors such as Glennon Doyle and Chimamanda Ngozi Adichie.